jakob-fyi/ng-adv/labs/lab-02/readme.md

 -   Add ReactiveFormsModule to app.module.ts

--   Inject FormBuilder to the constructor of `food-edit.component.ts` and initalize the `foodForm : FormGroup`.
+-   Inject FormBuilder to the constructor of `food-edit.component.ts` and initialize the `foodForm : FormGroup`.
 Add a `minLength` validator to the name field and a min validator to the price field.

 -   Initialize `@Input()` food with a `new FoodItem()` in `food-edit.component.ts`